openml/OpenML/docs/docs/benchmark.md

 # Benchmarking suites

-OpenML offers <b>benchmarking suites</b>: curated, comprehensive sets of machine learning datasets, covering a wide spectrum of domains and statistical properties.
-This makes benchmarking results more comparable, more interpretable, and allows more standardized analysis of algorithms under different conditions.
+Machine learning research depends on objectively interpretable, comparable, and reproducible algorithm benchmarks.
+OpenML aims to facilitate the creation of curated, comprehensive _suites_ of machine learning tasks, covering precise sets of conditions.

-Benchmarking suites make benchmarking a whole lot easier:
+Seamlessly integrated into the OpenML platform, benchmark suites standardize the setup, execution, analysis, and reporting of benchmarks.
+Moreover, they make benchmarking a whole lot easier:
 - all datasets are uniformly formatted in standardized data formats
 - they can be easily downloaded programmatically through [APIs and client libraries](APIs)
 - they come with machine-readable [meta-information](https://www.openml.org/search?type=measure&q=+measure_type%3Adata_quality), such as the occurrence of missing values, to train algorithms correctly